alxb421/fake-youtube-premium/README.md

  - v0.3.0:
     - The script is loaded on YouTube only
     - No more errors in the [Extension Settings](chrome://extensions)
+    - Cleaned source tree by adding icons in the icons folder and js scripts in js folder

 - v0.2.0:
     - Fixed youtube having 2 logos (youtube and premium logo)